 How to Use Soap to Stop a Dogs Nail From Bleeding

 To get your dogs nail to stop bleeding with a bar of soap you’ll want to first soften it up by getting it wet.
 After it’s a little mushy you’re going to place your dogs bleeding nail directly into the soap and apply pressure for a few minutes.

 How to Stop a Dogs Nail From Bleeding With a Bar of Soap:

 - When using a bar of soap dampen it a bit until it gets mushy

 - You’re going to push your dogs affected nail directly into the bar of soap

 - Keep the nail in the soap as you apply firm pressure for 3-5 minutes

 If you don’t want to push your dogs paw into the soap you can break off a piece and wrap it in a towel before applying.
 Be sure to keep firm pressure for at least 3 minutes to make the bleeding stop.
-If you remove it to take a quick peak before that time it’s likely to start bleeding again.
+When you suspect that the bleeding has stopped take a quick peak first to ensure that it’s worked.

 If the bleeding is minor, try rubbing a bar of clean, scent-free soap over it.
 If the bleeding is steady, wrapping ice within the compressed cloth or paper towel will help lessen the blood flow. – Wahl

 Keep Your Dog Rested After Applying Treatment

 After the initial bleeding has stopped it’s important to keep your dog off his feet for at least 30 minutes.
 This will keep him from re-injuring the nail.
 If you have bandages it’s a good idea to wrap your dogs paw to help prevent further injury.
 And if you’re looking for a relatively easy way to keep your dog still for awhile give him a stuffed Kong to keep him occupied.